ONSdigital/srm-rh-ui/README.md

 Text to translate is marked up in html and py templates and files, then a messages.pot is build via pybabel, which collates all the text to translate into a single file.

+1. Extract text to translation

 To build/re-build the translation messages.pot use:

 ```
 pipenv run pybabel extract -F babel.cfg -o rh_ui/translations/messages.pot .
 ```

+2. Create new language file
+> [!CAUTION]
+> Negative potential consequences of an action.

 To create a new language messages file, run the following, changing the 2 character language code at the end to the required language code.
 Only generate a individual language file once.